 Migraines occur in both sexes but are predominantly found in women.
 Fluctuations in estrogen seem to trigger headaches in women with migraines.
 Both estrogen and progesterone are neuromodulatory hormones (affecting several neurons in the brain) and imbalances between estrogen and progesterone may give rise to conditions that increase susceptibility to migraine.

-Balancing hormones is a complex process involving multiple organ systems.
-At Parsley we not only support the reproductive organs, we also pay special attention to healing the gut, helping the liver and balancing the adrenals – all of which play a role in hormone balance.
+Balancing hormones is a complex process involving multiple organ systems, so you not only need to support the reproductive organs, but also heal the gut, support the liver, and balance the adrenal glands, all of which play a role in hormone balance.

 While not all migraines are caused by these factors, they can play a big role and are an important first step to explore in order to help you determine what’s behind your migraines.